matijakolaric-com/django-music-publisher/README.rst

 **one original publisher**, publishing **original musical works**.
 (Original work is one that is not a modification of existing work.)
 Situations with multiple writers are covered, but other publishers are ignored.
-This still results in correct registrations.
+This still results in correct CWR files.

 If you want to use it for exactly this purpose, just follow the deployment instructions below.